Jana Oster, DVM

 Just prior to immigrating to the

 Our house is shared with three cats (of which two are strays) a little girl Chihuahua, whose name is Ushko; and a little boy Chihuahua, called Spoony.
-In my spare time I enjoy reading, making miniature clay figures, carving and antiquing.
+In my spare time I enjoy reading, photography and antiquing.

 I graduated from the Vet Tech Institute in December of 2007.
 I did my externship at the Monroeville Pet Hospital in October of 2007 and now work here full time.
 I passed my State Boards in June of 2008 and I am a fully certified veterinary technician.
 I decided to go into the veterinary field because I have always grown up around animals.
 I have a "zoo" of my own, which includes dogs, cats, ferrets, hamsters, fish and mice.
 Animals have always been my passion and I am joyful that I have the opportunity to work with them everyday.